How to fix the “This connection is not private” message on Mac

 If it's a website you've never visited before, then it's probably best to avoid it altogether.
 If you don't have to take a risk, don't.

-But for any reason, you really need to visit the site; then, as always, there are a few workarounds.
+But if, for any reason, you really need to visit the website, then, as always, there are a few workarounds.

 Let's get started.